-However, Lee’s popularity would hit sky high and elevate him to cult status only after the release of the mind-boggling actioner, Enter the Dragon (The Deadly Three, Dir: Robert Clouse, 1973), his last completed film, in which he directed the stunt sequences and acted as the main protagonist amongst an all-star cast of karate champions built around a quadrennial Karate championship contest on a Chinese island which is the sinister fortress hideout of the evil Han.
+However, Lee’s popularity would hit sky high and elevate him to cult status only after the release of the mind-boggling actioner, Enter the Dragon (The Deadly Three, Dir: Robert Clouse, 1973), his last completed film, in which he directed the stunt sequences and acted as the main protagonist, amongst an all-star cast of karate champions who gathered for a quadrennial Karate championship contest on a Chinese island which is the sinister fortress hideout of the evil Han.

-Unfortunately, having not seen the final product which he had been eagerly waiting to see on its United States premier in August, Lee died on July 20, 1973 at Kowloon Tong at the age of 32 when he was working on Game of Death.
+Unfortunately, having not seen the final product which he had been eagerly waiting to see on its United States premier in August, Lee died on July 20, 1973 at the age of 32 at Kowloon Tong.
+At that time he was working on the movie, Game of Death.

-By the late 50s, back from Kowloon to United States for his higher studies, he also appeared in supporting roles (1966-1967) in the TV series The Green Hornet as well as in Batman, etc. He was cast in director Paul Bogart’s Marlowe (1969), a slick update of author Raymond Chandler’s The Little Sister with actor James Garner in the role of the private eye Philip Marlowe.
-This movie in which Lee (also stunt supervisor) reduces Marlowe’s office to rubble was his American début.
+By the late 50s, back from Kowloon to United States for his higher studies, he appeared in supporting roles (1966-1967) in the TV series The Green Hornet as well as in Batman, etc. He was cast in director Paul Bogart’s Marlowe (1969), a slick update of author Raymond Chandler’s The Little Sister with actor James Garner in the role of the private eye Philip Marlowe.
+This movie, in which Lee’s character (also stunt supervisor) reduces Marlowe’s office to rubble, was his American début.
 By then, this muscular young man had become popular in the Far East film circles, eventually paving the way to showcase his brilliance in the martial arts tournament in Enter the Dragon.

 Enter the Dragon was Hollywood’s first major involvement in a movie rooted in the Martial Arts scene and no doubt, it was Bruce Lee’s international popularity and his niceties of the martial arts that made the rebirth of these Asian arts worldwide possible.
 Until next time, Jo